Contact Us

 • Selecting the key features of your future platform.

-At Sloboda Studio, we have been developing online platforms for 13+ years.
+At Sloboda Studio, we have been developing online platforms for 14+ years.
 FinTech has been one of our core expertise from the start.
-This allowed our team to collect enough information and gain relevant experience that we successfully applied to each project we worked on.
-Feel free to book a consultation about your crowdfunding business Idea.
+Over time, we’ve gathered valuable insights and experience that we apply to every project.

 Frequently Asked Questions